-The SENDCo and designated teacher meet on a half termly basis to ensure that arrangements are in place for supporting pupils that are looked after and also have SEND.
-SEND reviews and PEP meetings are coordinated and where possible meetings are held on the same day.
+The designated member of staff for looked after children is Mrs Cathy Hogan.
+Cathy Hogan ensures that arrangements are in place for supporting pupils that are looked after and also have SEN. SEN reviews and PEP meetings are coordinated and, where possible, meetings are held on the same day.